Smile2020/PC-NBV/README.md

 3. Generate the data:

-    First you have to generate networks' inputs and supervision data  and sample complete point cloud data from your model datasets. you can use lmdb_write_shapenet.py to make lmdb data and put them in folder `data/train`.
+    First you have to generate networks' inputs and supervision data  and sample complete point cloud data from your model datasets.
+You can use lmdb_write_shapenet.py to make lmdb data and put them in folder `data`.

 4. Train the model:
    ```shell